balena-io/docs/README.md

 ## Deploying

-Shortly after merging a PR to the `master` branch, Flowzone will run on the deploy script `npm run deploy-docs` on master branch and deploy the docs on [balenacloud-docs.pages.dev](https://balenacloud-docs.pages.dev).
+Shortly after merging a PR to the `master` branch, Flowzone will run on the deploy script on the master branch and deploy the docs on [balenacloud-docs.pages.dev](https://balenacloud-docs.pages.dev).
+The deploy script needs to install `cwebp` to convert images to webp format.
+At the moment, this command is only available to be run on Linux.

 The docs are hosted on Cloudflare Pages as a static site.